singh-man/books/crackingTheCoding/18_advancedTopics.md

 #1.
 1.2  Describe what it means for two strings to be permutations  of each other.
 Now, look at that definition you provided.
 Can you check the strings against that definition?
 #2.
 3.1  A  stack is simply a data  structure in which the  most recently added  elements  are removed first.
 Can you simulate a single stack using an array?
 Remember that there are many possible solutions, and there are tradeoffs of each.
 #3 2.4	There are many solutions to this problem, most of which are equally optimal in runtime.
 Some have shorter, cleaner code than others.
 Can you brainstorm different solutions?
-#4 4.10	If T2 is a subtree of Tl, how will its in-order traversal compare to Tl's?
+#4 4.10	If T2 is a subtree of T1, how will its in-order traversal compare to T1's?
 What about its pre-order and post-order traversal?
 #5.
 2.6	A palindrome is something  which is the same when written forwards and backwards.
 What if you reversed the linked list?
 #6.
 4.12	Try simplifying  the problem.
 What if the path had to start at the root?
 #7.
 2.5	Of course, you could convert the linked lists to integers, compute  the sum, and then convert it back to a new linked list.
 If you did this in an interview, your interviewer would likely accept the answer, and then see if you could do this without converting it to a number and back.